John Beveridge (mayor): Later life

-Following this defeat, Beveridge returned to business, taking up a high-ranking position in the Sydney office of the New York Life Insurance Company.
+Following this defeat, Beveridge returned to business, taking up a position in the Sydney office of the New York Life Insurance Company.
 On 25 November 1891, Beveridge sold his merchandise business, George Griffiths and Co. to David Cohen and Company.
 Beveridge nevertheless retained his keen interest in the Free Trade movement and in politics generally, including presiding over the election committee for John Neild's unsuccessful bid for the seat of Woollahra at the 1894 election (he lost to Adrian Knox, standing as an 'Independent Free Trade' candidate).
 George Reid's Free traders were successful at that election and Beveridge, in a letter to the Sydney Morning Herald, noted: "the vote of last Tuesday must inspire every thinking man in the community with the idea that the people are ripe for the establishment of a progressive policy, and I believe Mr Reid is the man for the hour."

 Lithgow

-By 1896, Beveridge had opened his own retail business in the rural and mining town of Lithgow and involved himself in various community activities, including in cricket.
+By 1896, Beveridge had opened his own retail business, "Beveridge and Company, Limited", in the Eskbank area of the rural and mining town of Lithgow and involved himself in various community activities, including in cricket.
 Reporting on his attendance at a Lithgow reception for Premier Reid in May 1896, the Windsor and Richmond Gazette noted: "no doubt, ere long Mr. [Beveridge] will take a leading part in matters connected with the welfare of the town, for he is too good a man to be allowed to stay long in clover.
 His ability is already recognised in his new home, and a matter of a few months will decide whether he enters the Municipal arena or not.
 If he does, Lithgow will be the gainer."
 In early 1896 Beveridge nominated to take up a vacancy on Lithgow Ward on Lithgow Municipal Council, but received only 6 votes.
 The next year he stood again for Lithgow Ward but lost by one vote.
 Beveridge became heavily involved in local cricket circles, donating the "Beveridge Cup" for district matches, and becoming President of the Lithgow District Cricket Association in 1899; the patron of the association that year was prominent local politician Joseph Cook.

+His business, meanwhile, continued to grow, opening a haberdashery in the centre of Lithgow in April 1898, and he appointed his son Percy to manage a new branch of the store in the nearby town of Wallerawang.

 A supporter of Australian Federation, Beveridge was nominated to attend the People's Federal Convention at Bathurst in November 1896, which had convened to discuss the 1891 draft Constitution being proposed for the Commonwealth of Australia.
 The most important recommendation made by the convention was that the Senate should be directly elected.
 In December 1897, Beveridge established the Lithgow Land, Building, and Investment Company and became a company director.
 As a longstanding Justice of the Peace, on 23 January 1899 Beveridge was appointed by Governor Lord Hampden, on the recommendation of Minister for Justice Charles Lee, as Coroner for Lithgow and for the colony at large.